Coach House Theatre expected to shut down due to financial struggles of Akron Woman’s City Club

 Akron Woman's City Club photographed on Monday in Akron.
 Coach House Theatre is closing June 4 and the Akron City Women's Club is way behind on their taxes and having trouble paying their bills.
 They may be forced to close also.
 (Leah Klafczynski/Akron Beacon Journal)

 The Coach House Theatre photographed on Monday in Akron.
-The theatre is closing June 4 and the Akron City Women's Club is way behind on their taxes and having trouble paying their bills.
+The theatre is closing after this weekends performances and the Akron City Women's Club is way behind on their taxes and having trouble paying their bills.
 They may be forced to close also.
 (Leah Klafczynski/Akron Beacon Journal)

 Coach House Theatre Artistic Director Nancy Cates (left) has run the theater with husband/Artistic Director Terry Burgler (right) for nine years.